 - What happened, what happened?

-The hen cackles:
+The hen clucks:

-- A hawk attacked me!
+- A hawk flew at me!

 - A wolf jumped on me!

-- A bear has landed on me!
+- A bear attacked me!

-And there was only one apple!
+But there was only one apple!

 Russian folk tale in pictures.
 Illustrations: V. Losin